Equity

 What are Social Determinants of Health?

-Our health is far more than healthcare and our individual health behaviors.
-Social determinates of health are the conditions in which people are born, live, work, play, worship and age.
+Our health is far more than healthcare and our personal choices.
+Social determinants of health are the conditions in which people are born, live, work, play, worship and age.
 The choices we make depend on the options that are available and accessible.
-They are commonly grouped into 5 categories: Economic Stability, Education Access, Health Care Access, Neighborhood and Built Environment, and Social and Community Context.
+They are often grouped into 5 categories: Economic Stability, Education Access, Health Care Access, Neighborhood and Built Environment, and Social and Community Context.

 Nuestra salud es mucho más que la atención médica y nuestros comportamientos de salud individuales.
 Los determinantes sociales de la salud son las condiciones en las que las personas nacen, viven, trabajan, juegan, adoran y envejecen.
 Los determinantes sociales influyen en las opciones entre las que debemos elegir en conjunto.
 Por lo general, se agrupan en 5 categorías: Estabilidad económica, Acceso a la educación, Acceso a la atención médica, Vecindario y entorno construido, y Contexto social y comunitario.